 - Toilets could be frozen/blocked due to the cold at higher altitudes.

 - The paths through villages could be icy because the villagers have to let the public tap run all the time to prevent the pipe from breaking from freezing.

 - The trail could be icy, and dirt can camouflage the ice.

 - There could be very windy conditions in the higher elevations, be prepared.

-- You are quite likely to face rain in the lower elevations and snow in the higher mountains during February.
+- You will likely face rain in the lower elevations and snow in the higher mountains during February.

 - You might encounter rain/hail/snow storms due to the Western disturbances from the Arabian Sea or the Hindu Kush range.
-You have to be careful of flying debris such as signboards, zinc roofs, falling branches, or even uprooting trees.
+You must be careful of flying debris such as signboards, zinc roofs, falling branches, or even uprooting trees.

-Update: February 2019 has been receiving a good amount of rain and snowfall up to the third week; in fact, the precipitation has been more than usual.
+February 2019 has received good rain and snowfall up to the third week; the precipitation has been more than usual.
 Nepal experienced heavy snow and rainfall during the last four days of February 2019.
-Kathmandu valley and the surrounding hills experienced snowfall twice in a month.
+Kathmandu valley and the surrounding hills experienced snowfall twice a month.
 On the 26th of February alone, it received 90mm of rain – 5 times the average monthly rainfall.